Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-35-event-horizions.md

 “That is quite alright,” Hussein assured him.
 “I have been a strict vegetarian for most of my life.”

-The translator tripped over the word *'Vegetarian’*.
+The translator tripped over the word '*Vegetarian’*.
 The linguistic detour necessary in the Guvnurag language to specify the subtle distinction between innate biological herbivorousness and voluntary vegetarianism took a full seven seconds, and Hussein wore an expression of polite interest throughout.

 Feeling increasingly rattled for no good reason, Furfeg stepped aside and gestured invitingly for the human and his entourage to come aboard properly.